Haniabadr/Image-stitching/README.md

 6- Minimum number of matches <br>
 7- RANSAC threshold value <br>
 8- Ratio for LOWES Ratio test <br>
--The results present in the upcoming slides depends on these parameters, so if we changed them the results may change. <br>
+-The upcoming results depends on these parameters, so if we changed them the results may change. <br>